-Vitamin B12 helps the body to cope with anxiety and panic because it is involed in the synthesis of neurotransmitters.
+Vitamin B12 helps the body to cope with anxiety and panic because it is involved in the synthesis of neurotransmitters.
 It works in concert with other B vitamins.
-B12 supports the nervous system and assists the body in converting food intoenergy.
+B12 supports the nervous system and assists the body in converting food into energy.

 Sources: Beef, Yogurt, Tuna, Lamb, Oysters, Trout, Crab, Clams

-Zinc an essential mineral, has been found to have positive effects on the nervous system as well as helping to produce a calming effect.
-Sources: Oysters, meat, poultry, nuts, beans and dairy products.
+Zinc, an essential mineral, has been found to have positive effects on the nervous system as well as helping to produce a calming effect.

 This is perhaps the most simple and easiest stress reduction technique.
 Deep breathing, whether you are at home, at work or in a car, is convenient as well.
 Breathe with your mouth closed, hold your breath for 3 seconds, then exhale slowly through your mouth, with your tongue placed at the top of your teeth.
 Do this 4-5 times, or till the tension has passed.

 Many people cannot sleep with anxiety.
 A restful night is a key ingredient to help many deal with the daily stresses of life.
-If you have a lot of stress and anxiety getting a good night’s sleep is very important.
-Avoid stimulating activities before going to bed, like reading a book, or exercising.
+If you have a lot of stress and anxiety, getting a good night’s sleep is very important.
+Avoid stimulating activities before going to bed, like reading a book or exercising.
 Some dietary supplements that are helpful in establishing sleep are melatonin and kava kava.
-And although alcohol is technically a depressant, it can greatly interfere with your sleep patterns.
+Although alcohol is technically a depressant, it can greatly interfere with your sleep patterns.
 Avoid alcohol and cigarettes before going to bed.

 Mind/body breathing exercises, physical exercise, yoga, tai chi, self-hypnosis, massage, meditation, and biofeedback are just some of the stress reduction techniques used for anxiety.
 Listening to music, relaxation CD’s, and visual imagery are also effective stress reducers.